-The anatomy and function of individual sensory systems has been studied in a limited number of coral reef fish species.
-Their late stage larvae are known to respond to olfactory, auditory and/or visual cues during navigation and/or settlement.
+The late stage larvae of coral reef fishes are known to respond to olfactory, auditory and/or visual cues during navigation and/or settlement.
 It is known that fish larvae can swim directionally at rates faster than prevailing currents, but the way in which larvae of any one species orients (from hatching to transformation and settlement) has not been investigated.
-This will be the first integrated study of the ontogeny of multiple senses and larval orientation behavior, and the first such analysis of the sensory biology of a member of the family Gobiidae, the largest family of reef fishes and one that is a critical component of coral reef fish communities.
+However, the anatomy and function of individual sensory systems has only been examined in a limited number of coral reef fish species.
+We are carrying out the first integrated study of the ontogeny of multiple senses and larval orientation behavior, and the first such analysis of the sensory biology of a member of the family Gobiidae, the largest family of reef fishes and one that is a critical component of coral reef fish communities.

 Sensory anatomy of Elacatinus lori settler (9 mm SL). a) Olfactory organ is blind sac with olfactory epithelium (oe), and one of two nares (n) visible.
 Oral valves (v) in buccal cavity (bc) bounded ventrally by mandible (md). b) Flat olfactory epithelium (oe) with superficial neuromasts (sn) and cupular remnant (blue); c) Eyes with retina (r), lens (l), iris (ir), cornea (c); medial supraorbital LL canal grooves (so). d) Inner ear, lateral to the hindbrain (hb), showing semicircular canal (sc), otolithic organ (saccule, sa), and innervation by auditory nerve (VIII); distance between asterisks indicates otolith size (dissolved in prep.). e) SEM of mandible (ventral view) with neuromasts (arrows).
 Inset = neuromast with hair cells and orientation (arrow). f) Example of DASPEI-stained neuromasts (dorsal side of head, E. lobeli adult).
 Scale bars: a, c, d = 100 µm; e = 100 µm (inset = 2 µm), b = 50 µm, f = 1 mm.

-Methods: Histological analysis, vital fluorescent staining, scanning electron microscopy (SEM) and µCT imaging will be used to document the development of the olfactory, gustatory, auditory, and lateral line systems.
-The number and thickness of retinal layers and retinal mosaic will be analyzed using histology and flat mount preparations.
-Finally, histological analysis and µCT will be used to analyze the relative size of the olfactory, visual, auditory and lateral line centers of the brain providing a first approximation of the relative importance of the senses as they may change through the larval and juvenile phases of development.
+Methods: Histological analysis, vital fluorescent staining, scanning electron microscopy (SEM), µCT imaging, and gene expression studies are being used to study the development of the olfactory, gustatory, auditory, lateral line, and visual systems.
+Finally, ontogenetic trends in the relative size of the olfactory, visual, auditory and lateral line centers of the brain will be analyzed providing a first approximation of the relative importance of the senses as they may change through the larval and juvenile phases of development.

 Post-Docs and Graduate Students Trained: